JNRowe/jnrowe.github.io/articles/tips/Three_mobile_broadband_in_linux.rst

    from green it has found a network signal and is ready to use.

-If the connection didn’t work correctly look at the debugging output in syslog and check the ``pppd`` manual page to look up the error codes.
+If the connection didn’t work correctly look at the debugging output in syslog and check the :command:`pppd` manual page to look up the error codes.

-Happy, erm... mobility.
+Happy, erm… mobility.

 .. |APN| replace:: :abbr:`APN (Access Point Name)`